roytang/blog/content/post/2007/01/planar-chaos-prerelease.md

 * Third round opponent&#8230;some red also.
 First game I only saw an Avalanche Rider and the 7/7 echo guy.
-Second game he put up more of a fight, and the &#8220;free echo&#8221; goblin helped him a lot.
+Second game he put up more of a fight, and the "free echo&#8221; goblin helped him a lot.
 He get out the Goblin Advisor and went all aggro on me before I managed to stablize.
 Those exploding goblins can't get past a Dream Stalker!
 Game record: 6-1, match record: 3-0.